Leela Row Dayal: Tennis

 She entered the singles competition of the French Championships five times (1931–32, 1934–36) but did not manage to win a match.
 Her second round result in 1935 was due to a bye in the first round.

 Row won seven singles titles at the All India Championships (1931, 1936–38, 1940–41, 1943) and was runner-up on three occasions (1932–33, 1942).
 In 1931 she won the singles title at the West of India Championships and she was a finalist there in 1933.
+In 1935 during a tour of England she won the Hampshire Lawn Tennis Championships at Bournemouth against Joan Ingram.
+In 1937 she won the Northern India Championships against Meher Dubash in Lahore.

 The straight backhand drive was her favorite shot.

 Author

 Row was the author of several books on ancient and modern classical Indian dance.
 These books were bilingual, written in English and Sanskrit.
 In 1958 she published "Natya Chandrika", a handwritten bilingual treatise on the Indian classical dance form Natya.
 She also helped to translate many poems made by her mother and converted them into Sankskrit plays.